STAR-Tsinghua/ServerlessVideoAnalytics/README.md

-# serverless on aws
+# Serverless on AWS

-This repository open-sources the code for paper "Edge-assisted Adaptive Configuration for Serverless-based Video Analytics" in ICDCD'23.
+This repository open-sources the code for paper "Edge-assisted Adaptive Configuration for Serverless-based Video Analytics" in ICDCS'23.

 This repository contains the codes for edge server and AWS Lambda.